dimarra/TA-Microsoft-Sysmon/README.txt

 	but should now be considered deprecated.
 We suggest instead that you use the SwiftOnSecurity configuration as a starting point, and tune it to meet your needs.
-You may choose to use elements of the legacy configuration below, particularly if you are interested in exluding common splunk process names.
+You may choose to use elements of the legacy configuration below, particularly if you are interested in exluding common Splunk image/file names from creating Sysmon events.
 	NOTE: If you choose to excude certain events based on file name, please be aware that this could potentially be abused by an attacker to hide malicious activity by choosing an excluded name for their malware.
 If you are not willing to accept this risk, do not use the configuration below.

 	Sysmon is capable of delivering a large amount of events into your Splunk instance.
 The following configuration, loaded into each